anvilgeorge/anti-scraping-tool/README.md

 **file: r2ip**

-Usage: ./r2ip -v [-c country_code] registrant|asn
+Usage: ./r2ip [-v] [-c country_code] registrant|asn

 Country: a 2 letter country code can be specified to narrow the search.
 Sometimes registrants have similar names.

 Country default: all countries if -c is not specified

 View: -v is to enable viewing of the output.
 Note that the output is not in CIDR format and cannot be used in the pf packet filter.
-This takes less processing when the CIDR output is not specified.
+This takes less processing when the CIDR output is not produced.

 View default: creates file with list of ip addresses in CIDR format if -v not specified

 Registrant|asn: the registrant's name or an asn number, without a leading 'ASN', can be specified.
 For the registrant, it not case sensitive.
 It will capture both XYZ and xyz.
 As well, searches are from the start of the registrant's name.
 A search for xyz will not catch ab-xyz.

 When the view flag is not selected, you will get the ips in CIDR format associated with the registrant or asn.
-It will also create a file ASN-registrant or ASN-number with the ip addresses in CIDR format.
+As well, when the view flag is not selected, the script  will create a file ASN-registrant or ASN-number with the ip addresses in CIDR format.
 If the country code is selected then the file name will include the country code in the form of ASN-CC-registrant, where CC is the country code.

 You will need perl and p5-Net-CIDR to run this script.